-Weight loss + exercise helps kneesNovember 16th, 2011 By Cheryl Walker in Health /
+Weight loss + exercise helps kneesNovember 16, 2011 By Cheryl Walker in Medicine & Health / Health

 (Medical Xpress) -- Weight loss combined with exercise reduces pain and improves mobility in people with knee osteoarthritis, according to research presented by Professor of Health and Exercise Science Steve Messier earlier this month at the American College of Rheumatology Annual Scientific Meeting in Chicago.